Affiliate links on Android Authority may earn us a commission. Learn more.

 What we don't like

-As the year draws to a close we’re treated to the usual flurry of high-end smartphones ahead of next-gen flagships.
-Those looking for one of the best phones in the business will undoubtedly have their eye on the Apple iPhone 13 Pro Max, Cupertino’s latest technological showpiece.
+The end of the year always seems to bring the usual flurry of high-end smartphones ahead of next-gen flagships, and 2021’s final quarter was no exception.
+Those looking for one of the best non-Android phones in the business immediately turned to the Apple iPhone 13 Pro Max.

 While the design may have barely changed since 2019’s iPhone 11 series, Apple continues to pour its latest hardware and software innovations into the Pro Max.
-This year’s model looks particularly promising for videographers, thanks to its all-new camera and display capabilities.
+The iPhone 13 Pro Max also looked particularly promising for videographers, thanks to its all-new camera and display capabilities.
 So come and check out what the latest iteration has to offer in our Apple iPhone 13 Pro Max review.

 What you need to know about the Apple iPhone 13 Pro Max